ministryofjustice/cloud-platform-infrastructure/README.md

 # Cloud Platform Prometheus

 This repository will allow you to create a monitoring namespace in a MoJ Cloud Platform cluster.
-It will also contain the neseccary values to perform an installation of Prometheus-Operator and Kube-Prometheus.
+It will also contain the necessary values to perform an installation of Prometheus-Operator and Kube-Prometheus.

   - [Pre-reqs](#pre-reqs)
   - [Creating a monitoring namespace](#creating-a-monitoring-namespace)